-Despite the myth that baby walkers help your child walk, Forster says we have to learn to crawl before we can walk.
+Despite the myth that baby walkers help your child walk, Holz says we have to learn to crawl before we can walk.
 A child isn’t meant to be moving around on their legs at that age.
 He said it may be fun for parents to see their child move around freely, but children need to learn coordination, especially through their core.

 Alternatives for children

 Parents can now purchase non-wheeled devices like exersaucers, which limit mobility, for their child to use and stand up.
-However, Forster said even with those the amount of time in use should be limited to 10-15 minutes.
+However, Holz said even with those the amount of time in use should be limited to 10-15 minutes.

 “Just floor time is best,” he said.
 “We don’t necessarily need a device to help with development.
 Have them positioned on the floor in safe space so that they’re able to interact with toys and move around in a natural developmental stage progression.”

 Jumpers also are fine to use for babies, but they do not provide any developmental benefit, and time should be limited as well.
 Cruisers or wagons are another option for children to use.
 Similar to using a couch to stand up, this allows natural progression through developmental stages.
-Forster said unprotected stairs are always a precaution, but stairs are far more dangerous with walkers.
+Holz said unprotected stairs are always a precaution, but stairs are far more dangerous with walkers.

 “The entire weight of the walker is going to come down on top of them,” he said.
 “The risk of a devastating injury is considerably less with other options.”